EzzEddin/classicle/README.md

 3. Go to the browser and write the server link, in the url, that you specified in the last command `127.0.0.1:8002`
 4. The page you saw at the demo will apear so you can put your article in there to classify

-## How class*ical* works
+## How class*icle* works
-Class*ical* is a project run on a *django* server just by clicking on *classify* button, it will run the python script which has the deep learning model
+Class*icle* is a project run on a django server just by clicking on *classify* button, it will run the python script which has the deep learning model

 ## Setup